enaeher/blog/_posts/2013-04-28-wald-folding-baskets.md

 {% flickr_photo 8689009045 %}

-I mounted this basket fairly far back because I was worried about heel strike; I could probably have gotten away with mounting it a couple inches further forward, and I might eventually move them a little bit.
+I mounted this basket fairly far back because I was worried about heel strike; I could probably have gotten away with mounting it a couple inches further forward, and I might eventually move it a little bit.
 I suspect I'll get a second basket eventually; it would be nice to be able to balance heavier loads a bit more.